27+ Romantic Things to do

 - Milea Estate Wineries, Staatsburgh

-3. If wine is not your thing, then visit a Cidery or Brewery instead.
+3. If wine is not your thing, then visit a Cidery, Brewery or Distillery instead.

 Again, there is no shortage of places in the Hudson Valley to try a good adult beverage.
-Hard Cider and small breweries are very popular and are sprouting up in many towns and cities in the Hudson Valley.
+Hard Cider, Small breweries and Distilleries are very popular and are sprouting up in many towns and cities in the Hudson Valley.
 They, too, take something ordinary and can be one of the romantic things to do in the Hudson Valley.

 Angry Orchard, in Walden, is a popular spot for locals and tourists alike.
 They offer outdoor tables near heaters and fire pits.
 Reservations are needed and this service is offered from Thursday – Sunday.